See for yourself how Quartix works with our fully interactive real-time demo.

 This feature lets you draw geographic zones and establish the rules for each zone.
 In mandatory mode, the vehicles must be inside the defined zone during the designated times; in prohibited mode, they must not enter the zone.
 If the geofencing rules are broken, an alert will be emailed so that the behavior can be investigated and corrected right away.

 The aim of geofencing is to give you peace of mind when it comes to your vehicle’s whereabouts.
 But there are other, less well-known benefits that geofencing could bring your business.
-Here are just three:
+Here are just four:

 Compliance with emission zone regulations